cleanbill/pikpic/README.md

 Pikpic has been written to help us to sort out all our photographs (21500+ of them!)
 It's done with....
-Although nothing is really stored mongo, rather it moves files around and creats sym links.
+Although nothing is really stored mongo, rather it moves files around and create sym links.

 [![MEAN.JS Logo](http://meanjs.org/img/logo-small.png)](http://meanjs.org/)